julianlk522/julianlk.com/content/tech.md

 Pros:

--   somewhat useful and important...
+-   rather helpful, I'd argue
 -   generally easy and autopilot-able

 Cons:

 -   ugly documentation
-    -   but, at least informal documentation is good since so many people use it
+    -   but, at least third-party documentation is good
 -   when automatic merging screws up and you get to untangle a complete mess